StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 Now 10mAhr over a day may not seem a lot, but if the batteries were a pack of AAs then battery life would be less than 280 days.

-10mAhr a day is an average current of 416uA, so its rather pointless worrying whether a project consumes 10uA in sleep versus striving for 0.1uA or less.
+10mAhr a day is an average current of 416uA, so it seems rather pointless worrying whether a project consumes 10uA in sleep versus striving for 0.1uA or even less.

 Do note that whilst a 'hot fix' of a few seconds may be quoted as the norm, the average 'hot fix' time over a long period will often be 10 seconds or more, as the tests in this article show.

 ### GPS Signal Performance

-For each GPS I will measure the signal receiving performance the GPS.
-For this we will use the U-center application which when connected to a GPS produces a chart of satellite received satellites and their signal strengths.
+For a range of GPSs I will first measure the signal receiving performance of the GPS.
+For this we will use the UBLOX U-Center application which when connected to a GPS produces a chart of satellites received and their signal strengths.
 GPSs with a good signal performance will achieve initial lock quicker, work better in more marginal conditions and will overall require less power to operate.

-U-center uses the NMEA GSV sentence to obtain the signal strengths of the satellites;
+U-Center uses the NMEA GSV sentence to obtain the signal strengths of the satellites;

 *Signal strength, in dB-Hz (0 - 99)
 To compare with SNR values found in Bin messages (such as Bin96) subtract 30 from this signal strength value for an approximate SNR value
 SS - 30 = SNR (from Bin message)*

-A signal level of 26 or lower is marginal and you may not get a fix, or it could take a long time.
-A value of 40 or more is a strong signal. if a GPS is receiving 3 or more satellites at this signal level or greater then it can be expected to acquire a fix in 30-50 seconds from cold.
+A signal level of 26 or lower is highly marginal and you may not get a fix, or it could take a very long time.
+A value of 40 or more is a strong signal.
+If a GPS is receiving 3 or more satellites at this signal level or greater then it can be expected to acquire a fix in 30-50 seconds from cold.

-The U-center application is designed for Ublox GPSs but it will display satellite information for other GPS makes also.
+The U-Center application is designed for UBLOX GPSs but it will display satellite information for other GPS makes also.

-In the roof of my shed I have a clear plastic panel and I placed the GPSs in turn underneath this on a high shelf.
+In the roof of my workshop (Shed!)
+I have a clear plastic panel and I placed all the GPSs in turn underneath this on a high shelf.
 The location was not ideal for good GPS reception but indicative of a slightly marginal situation.

-The GPSs were connected in turn and time was given for the GPS to acquire a fix, in some cases the time from cold to first fix was taken and the current consumption was also measured.
+The GPSs were connected to U-Center in turn and time was recorded for the GPS to acquire its first fix and the current consumption was also measured.

 Modern GPSs should when connected to a decent working antenna get a fix from cold in 30 to 60 seconds.
 If it takes longer either the GPS or its antenna are faulty or the GPS has a poor view of the sky.
 You may often see it commented that GPSs can take 15 minutes or even longer to acquire a fix from cold.
 I assume this in an urban myth maybe based on ancient history.
 All the GPSs I have tested in recent years stick to the 30 to 60 second rule, unless they are faulty.